 An Ace reports the topics of its suit.
 The Ace of Cups stands for adoration, feelings, instinct, and closeness – thoughts that are investigated in different cards of the Cups suit.
 An Ace consistently speaks to positive powers.
 It is the leading figure for the best its suit brings to the table.

-Every one of the centers, numbered cards introduces an alternate part of a suit.
+In Minor Arcana, every one of the centers, numbered cards introduces an alternate part of a suit.
 The Wands investigate such subjects as close to home power (card 2), initiative (card 3), fervor (card 4) and rivalry (card 5).
 A card may approach a thought from a few points.
-The Five of Pentacles shows the numerous essences of need – difficult occasions (material need), sick wellbeing (physical need), and dismissal (passionate need).
+The Five of Pentacles shows the numerous essences of need – difficult occasions (material need), sick well-being (physical need), and dismissal (passionate need).

 A Ten takes the subjects acquainted by an Ace with their obvious end result.
 In the event that you take the adoration, closeness and feelings of the Ace of Cups to their definitive, you have the delight, harmony and family love of the Ten of Cups.